ARM-software/PAF/doc/index.rst

 its electro-magnetic emissions, because the power consumption (and EM emission) depends on the instruction being executed as well as the data manipulated by this instruction.
-By recording power trace of the system executing with different data, and analyzing their behviour with statiscal analysis tools, he might be able to derive some useful information, if not directly a secret information.
-Thjose type of attacks require manipulating a large amount of tabular recorded data, so PAF has not re-created the wheel and reuses a commonly used container for storing those traces: `NumPy <https://numpy.org/>`_ arrays.
-Reusing this stanandard storage has additional benefits:
+By recording power trace of the system executing with different data, and analyzing their behvior with statistical analysis tools, he might be able to derive some useful information, if not directly a secret information.
+Those type of attacks require manipulating a large amount of tabular recorded data, so PAF has not re-created the wheel and reuses a commonly used container for storing those traces: `NumPy <https://numpy.org/>`_ arrays.
+Reusing this standard storage has additional benefits:

 * NumPy arrays can be used natively in other environments than PAF, e.g. python or `Jupiter <https://jupyter.org/>`_ notebooks,